 If you’ve never had air fryer baked potatoes they are SO good!!
 I dare say the salty crispy potato skins are almost better than the inside.
-I’m serious!
-Whether you serve them with dinner or make them your main dish you’ll never make them another way again.
-Air frying is the way to go! (affiliate links present)
+One of our favorite easy air fryer recipes. (originally published 3/19, affiliate links present)

-I still love them in our smoker but now you can get that same crispiness in a fraction of the time.
-That, I love.
-Here’s what you do.
-It is super simple.
+I still love potatoes in a smoker but you can get that same crispiness in a fraction of the time using your Cosori, Foodi or other brand.
+Here are a few questions you might have before you get started;

 - Russet potatoes – all similar sized potatoes so they get done at the same time, medium is best